The Need for Life Insurance

 Life insurance can replace lost income for someone who dies unexpectedly.
 For example, what funds will be available to the surviving family members to pay everyday bills?
 In determining the amount of life insurance necessary for income replacement, consider the following needs:

-If you have young children, also consider an amount sufficient for child-rearing, college and postgraduate expenses, career help, and even the cost of marriages.
+If you have young children, also consider an amount sufficient for child-rearing, tuition for education like college and postgraduate expenses, career help, and even the cost of marriages or assisting children to buy a first home.

 Planning Tip: Consider life insurance to replace income from the premature death of a breadwinner spouse or parent.
 The amount of insurance necessary should take into consideration not only monthly living expenses, but also transition and emergency funds, plus child-related expenses.